DRAZ010/ai_case_study/README.md

-# OpenAI: A Forefront of AI Innovation
+# Company of Focus: OpenAI

 ## Overview and Origin